William-ST/jaeger-opentracing-android/README.md

 TODO:

--fix the connection to jaeger-backend
+*fix the connection to jaeger-backend
--get a modified version of the HOTROD app that has been implemented in GO to port it in KOTLIN -error handling and child span creation
+*get a modified version of the HOTROD app that has been implemented in GO to port it in KOTLIN *error handling and child span creation